rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 * package_A, package_B, and package_C are deployed in 3 devices respectively in a warehouse sharing the same local area network.

-We want to establish a communication between these 3  ROS packages.
-We can achieve the communication by using a routed network.
+We want to establish communication between these 3  ROS packages.
+We can establish the communication by using a routed network.
 However, using a routed network involves cloudbridges for each ROS environment that adds latency when service/action/topics are being called in the same local area network.
-To simplify this communication, you can use a native network that serves the best medium for communication.
+To simplify this communication, you can use a native network that serves as the best medium for communication.

 * Deploy package_A binding to the native network, native_network_1, as deployment_A.
 * Deploy package_B binding to the native network, native_network_1, as deployment_B.